How to apply

 - Alternatively request a prospectus online and all the information you need will be posted to you

 We are a very popular College and many of our courses are over subscribed.
 We may however have spaces available for September 2014 on some of our courses, and will be holding advice clinics for late applicants on Wednesday 3rd September and Wednesday 10th September* (* Thursday 4th and Thursday 11th for all Media and Creative Arts courses).
 Times of the clinics vary depending on the course, so please contact Information Services for details: Tel 01252 407040 Rmail: email@example.com

 To apply online go to the page with details of your chosen course and follow the instructions.

 We would prefer you to apply online, however if this is not possible you can download the form below and send this to us.

 What happens next?

-Once we have received your application we will send you a 'Thank You' postcard to acknowledge this.
+Once we have received your application we will acknowledge it via email or post.
 We will then invite you and your parent/guardian to an interview and presentation, this will give you the opportunity to discuss your application further.

-After the interview, a letter of offer will be sent to you.
+After the interview, if you are successful, a letter of offer will be sent to you.
 This will either be:

 - a conditional offer (subject to your exam results meeting the entry requirements)